 Once your manuscript has passed the initial check, it will be assigned to the Assistant Editor, and then the Editor-in-Chief, or the Editorial Board Members in the case of a conflict of interest, will be notified of the submission and invited to review.
 Regarding Special Issue paper, after passing the initial check, the manuscript will be successively assigned to the Assistant Editor, Guest Editor, and then to the Editor-in-Chief, or the Editorial Board Members in the case of conflict of interest for the Editor-in-Chief to review.
 The Editor-in-Chief, or the Editorial Board Members may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
 Once your manuscript has passed the Editorial assessment, the Assistant Editor will start to organize peer-review.

 GMO operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+The scientific quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.

 Your research will be judged on technical soundness only, not on its perceived impact as judged by Editors or referees.
 There are three possible decisions: Accept (your study satisfies all publication criteria), Invitation to Revise (more work is required to satisfy all criteria), and Reject (your study fails to satisfy key criteria and it is highly unlikely that further work can address its shortcomings).